On the integrability structure of the deformed rule-54 reversible cellular automaton: Bulk Integrability

 \subsubsection{Proof that $[t(u),t(v)]=0$}

 This proof is standard and can be formulated as the existence of an intertwiner operator $\check{R}_{B,A}(v,u)$ that satisfies \eqref{RLLmediummodel} or equivalently

 where the sites now refer to the original (unglued) local Hilbert spaces $\mathbb{C}^2$.
+Note that all operators ($\check{\mathcal{L}}$ and $\check{R}$) are diagonal in the first and the last qubit they act upon.
 Eq. \eqref{RLLcheck} is represented graphically in Fig. \ref{RLLpicture}, using, what may be interpreted as, a face version of tensor network notation\footnote{Face tensors are represented as rectangular plaquettes embedded within a regular lattice of vertical lines, where each line represents a local qubit.
 Each rectangular plaquette operates as a matrix on a state of incoming lines, say coming from the bottom, yielding a state encoded in the outgoing lines at the top.
 Note that on the left or right side-corner the qubits act as controls as their states cannot be changed.
 Such a face tensor network notation is thus an efficient way to manipulate general left-control-right-control-gates.
 IRF formulation of the propagator of deformed RCA54 (Fig.~\ref{figurematrices2}) is a simple example of face tensor network.
 A related general formalism is known as shaded calculus~\cite{Vicary1,Vicary2}.}.

 The dimension of the $R$-matrix is $2^8\times 2^8$, and to demonstrate its existence and invertibility, we explicitly computed it by choosing specific numerical values for the spectral parameters: $u=1/6$, $v=2/5$.